AngelNikoloff/Vanila-Neural-Network-with-Eigen-for-XOR/README.md

 # Vanila_ANN_with_Eigen_for_XOR
 Simple vanila neural network for XOR solving made with Eigen Library - for education purpose;

-I made it as simple as posible;
+Because my goal was simplicity - I made it as simple as posible;

 It is Visual Studio C++ project;